Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: File the Trade Name Registration Form

-After confirming the name you want is available to use, you will want to either mail or submit the Application to Register or Renew Trademark, Service Mark, or Trade Name form in-person or file it online with the Lands & Trademarks Department of Alabama Secretary of State.
+After confirming that the name you want is available to use, you should either mail or submit the Application to Register or Renew Trademark, Service Mark, or Trade Name form in person or file it online with the Lands & Trademarks Department of Alabama Secretary of State.

 Step 5: Research Business License Requirements